Azimura/LeetCoach/frontend/README.md

 # 🧠 LeetCoach – Offline Coding Platform

-A small NextJS web application that utilizes AI to assist users in learning LeetCode style problems All coding questions asked are derived from LeetCode
+A small NextJS web application that utilizes AI to assist users in learning LeetCode style problems.
+All coding questions asked are derived from LeetCode.

 ---